atomone-hub/genesis/README.md

 ## Declaration of Genesis

-There comes a time when there is too much disagreement among community members about how to move forward, that it makes the most sense to have an alternative fork running on standby to prepare for all contingencies, and also operating as political party base.
+There comes a time when there is enough disagreement among community members and stakers about the core decisions of the hub, such as its purpose and architecture and risk tolerance, that it makes the most sense to support alternative opinionated forks running alongside the original hub to be prepared against all contingencies, with the added benefit that it can operate as a (political) party base with governance fully or partially delegated to the party hub. (this is fine so long as every party is afforded this tool, and as long as it isn't offered misleadingly say as a collective "liquid staking" service).

 This seems like a natural and necessary way to split the community to enable a diverse ecosystem of specialization and coopetition and minimize friction.
+Having this as the goal gives us the directivec and opportunity to develop a robust antifragile ecosystem that doesn't suffer from systemic risk of cascading failures.

 TODO: add more in the spirit of the Declaration of Independence 1776.

-For sake of bootstrapping we go straight into the plan, and show segments of specifications to show the intended end goal.

 ## Terms